dice-group/vectograph/README.md

 # Vectograph

-Vectograph is an open-source software library for autmaticaly creating a graph  data from tabular data
+Vectograph is an open-source software library for automatically creating a graph structured data from a given tabular data.

 - [Installation](#installation)